-The same motor, a same bearing, the same control chipset and apart from a few devices even nearly identical parts values are used.
+The same motor is used, the same bearing, the same control chipset and -apart from a few- even nearly identical parts values.

 Historically the first and simplest control loop of a brushless DC-directdrive-motor is the so called E-servo.
-Current flows in only one of the commonly used three phases of the motor.
-Meanwhile the two other current-free phases generate voltages proportional to the turning speed due to the electromotive forces (hence E-servo), known from Dynamo action.
-A network of Diodes sums up and rectifies the voltages.
+Drive current flows in only one of the commonly used three phases of the motor.
+Meanwhile the two other current-free phases generate voltages proportional to the turning speed due to the electromotive forces (hence E-servo), we know from Dynamo action.
+A network of Diodes sums up and rectifies these voltages.
 A following filter smooths out the ripple.
 Then a voltage comparator stage compares the speed-dependent voltage with a reference voltage, that can be switched between 33,3 and 45Turns/min and that is pitchable with potentiometers.

-The output signal of the voltage comparator allows to regulate the motor drive current and as such to control the platter speed.
+The output signal of the voltage comparator controls the motor drive current and as such it controls the platter speed.

 Examples of this kind are the DUAL 701 (featuring the EDS1000 motor, probabely the best that has ever been built), Technics SP-10MK1, SL-1800, SL-1900, etc. till into the early 80s.

 The F-servo presents a improvement and refinement.
 Here all three phases are conducting current.
 A speed sensor is connected to the motor or platter which generates a speed-related pulse signal.
 Mostly electro-magnetic sensors are used which work in that a rotating magnet induces pulsed voltages of 50Hz-200Hz in a meander-shaped coil.
 Sony, Denon and Fisher used a different principle similar to a tape machine with a magnet tape located at the inside rim of the platter and a fixed tapehead.